MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 ![](media/install.gif)

-1. A "widget-install" signal is received by the User Agent, [the placeholder instance is created](#creating-a-placeholder-instance), and the event is passed along to the Service Worker.
+1. A "widgetinstall" signal is received by the User Agent, [the placeholder instance is created](#creating-a-placeholder-instance), and the event is passed along to the Service Worker.
-1. The Service Worker makes a `Request` for the `widget.data` endpoint.
+1. The Service Worker makes a `Request` for the `widget.definition.data` endpoint.
 1. The Service Worker then creates a [payload](#the-widgetpayload-object) and passes that along to the [Widget Service](#dfn-widget-service) via the `updateByInstanceId()` method.

-### widget-uninstall
+### widgetuninstall

 Required `WidgetEvent` data: